 With traditional revenue models becoming alarmingly less profitable, generating new revenue streams from financial and non-financial partnerships means that every bank and financial institution will need to build a strategy to leverage data-based APIs and open banking.

-The Payment 4.X era calls for API maturity, and the monetization of data as top considerations.
-With many corporate clients looking to justify their bank relationships, banks are being forced to invest in new data-led services.
-Less capital expenditure adds flexibility and the means to offer new functions, payment schemes and clearing access as well as the ability to launch new products faster.
+The Payment 4.X era calls for more streamlined APIs and the monetization of data as top considerations, as banks are being forced to invest in new data-led services.
+Less capital expenditure increases flexibility and the ability to offer new functions, payment schemes and clearing access, and to launch new products faster.

 For example, Klarna, a Swedish FinTech offering payment plans (popular with younger Consumers), social shopping and finance, recently partnered with Simon, the largest shopping center operator in the U.S. , giving Simon shoppers access to Klarna's unique in-store payment solutions.

 Over the past 10 years, the payment industry has undergone massive waves of mergers Mergers and Acquisitions (M & As).
-Payment firms are realizing the need for consolidation to increase their scale of operations, expand portfolios and extend geographical reach, and save costs by merging with a technology player of large FI.
+Payment firms are realizing the need for consolidation to increase their scale of operations, expand portfolios, extend geographical reach, and save costs.

 For example, Ireland-based financial service company Stripe acquired Bouncer, a fraud-fighting authentication firm in May 2021, to enhance Stripe's fraud prevention tool.